nanhg/Angular-Js/README.md

 # Angular Js filters
 * Filters are used to change modify the data and can be clubbed in expression or directives using pipe character.

+# Angular views
+# ng-view
+* ng-view tag simply creates a place holder where a corresponding view (html or ng-template view) can be placed based on the configuration.